Prasannajnaeyulu/ai-agent-demo/README.md

 - Slack API credentials (for bot integration).
 - Access to the GitHub repository you want to query.
 - Ollama installed and configured to serve the Gemma 1B model.
+- ngrok to expose bot app to external public URL to integrate with slack

 ## Installation